 Breast Cancer?
 But Doctor… I Hate Pink!

-Blogging my life with breast cancer, from suspicion to diagnosis to treatment.
+Blogging her life with breast cancer, from suspicion to diagnosis to treatment.
 Now livin’ the Stage IV Lifestyle!
 Terminal Cancer can be funny.
 Just not for very long.
+If you need help, if you want to talk to somebody who has cancer, who has incurable cancer and is still going, if you have any questions about what she experienced during treatment, all you have to do is ask Ann.
+She is very open about it all!

 Breast Cancer Crusaders